jeremygoldman/DownCloud/README.md

 To install Selenium, run: `pip install selenium` or follow the instructions [here](http://goo.gl/JmxrPT)

-##Make sure to modify your .txt file locationa nd download directory in the file
+##Make sure to modify your .txt file location and download directory in the file

 ##The script will not work correctly if it is not pointed to the correct .txt file and a valid download location